Charlene White: Personal life

 While presenting an ITV News bulletin, she refused to wear a Remembrance Day poppy, stating: "I prefer to be neutral and impartial on screen so that one of those charities doesn't feel less favoured than another."
 It was reported that following the decision to not wear a poppy, she faced racist and sexist abuse on Twitter.

-White and her partner have two children, a son born August 2017 and a daughter born October 2019.
+White met her partner Andy Woodfield at a friend's party in 2015.
+They have two children, a son born August 2017 and a daughter born October 2019.

 In the 2020 and 2021 editions of the Powerlist, White was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent.